The Secret Message Behind Kate Middleton’s Eternity Ring

 Updated on

-When it comes to her rings however, the Duchess tends to keep things more low-key, sticking with a handful of pieces with sentimental value.
-First - and most famously - there's that Kate Middleton engagement ring: the 12-carat sapphire that was famously first given to Kate's late mother-in-law, Diana, upon her engagement to Prince Charles.
-Created by Garrard & Co back in 1981, it is thought to have cost around £28,000, and was initially referred to in the press as the 'commoner's sapphire,' a slightly barbed reference to the fact that the ring was not a bespoke design.
-Along with the new necklace, it featured in the pair's anniversary portraits.
+The ring belongs to quite the collection, including that engagement ring: the 12-carat sapphire that was famously first given to Princess Diana, Middleton's late mother-in-law, upon her engagement to Prince Charles (as he was then).
+Created by Garrard & Co back in 1981, it is thought to have cost around £28,000, and was initially referred to in the press as the 'commoner's sapphire,' a barbed reference to the fact that the ring was not a bespoke design.

-The sapphire ring is one of a trio that Kate typically wears day to day, along with her wedding band, wrought from a special nugget of Welsh gold.
+The sapphire ring is one of a trio that she typically wears day to day, along with her wedding band wrought from a special nugget of Welsh gold.
 As for the other pieces stashed in her jewellery box?
-From the gifts she received from Prince William in the early days of their relationship to the citrine gem that made an unexpected reappearance at Harry and Meghan's wedding, these appear to be the Duchess's favourites...
+From the gifts she received from Prince William, way back in the early days of their relationship, to the citrine gem that made an unexpected reappearance at the wedding of her brother-in-law Prince Harry, these appear to be her favourites...

 Gallery